stocker88/nextjswebsite/_posts/ai-advisor.md

 &nbsp;

-With HelloStocker AI, by the end of the year, you beat the SP500 market.
+With StocksToBuyNow AI, by the end of the year, you beat the SP500 market.

 &nbsp;

 &nbsp;

-### Newsletter never respond, HelloStocker AI sends you instant replies 24/7
+### Newsletter never respond, StocksToBuyNow AI sends you instant replies 24/7

 &nbsp;